brandon1024/gitchat/README.md

 brew install libssh2
 ```

-libgit2 will automatically look for openssl and libssh2 at build time.
+libgit2 will automatically look for openssl and libssh2 at build time using `pkg-config`.
 If neither are installed in a standard location or cmake has trouble finding it, you can set these environment variables before running cmake.
 If using cmake through JetBrains CLion, [refer to this Stack Overflow answer for adding cmake environment variables](https://stackoverflow.com/a/38874446):

 ```
-CMAKE_PREFIX_PATH="/usr/local/"
+CMAKE_PREFIX_PATH=/usr/local/
-OPENSSL_ROOT_DIR="/usr/local/opt/openssl/"
+OPENSSL_ROOT_DIR=/usr/local/opt/openssl/
-OPENSSL_INCLUDE_DIR="/usr/local/opt/openssl/include/"
+OPENSSL_INCLUDE_DIR=/usr/local/opt/openssl/include/
-LIBSSH2_INCLUDE_DIRS="/usr/local/opt/libssh2/include/"
+LIBSSH2_INCLUDE_DIRS=/usr/local/opt/libssh2/include/
-LIBSSH2_LIBRARIES="/usr/local/opt/libssh2/lib/"
+LIBSSH2_LIBRARIES=/usr/local/opt/libssh2/lib/libssh2.a
 ```

 ### Build Project